conduktor/conduktor-docs/docs/platform/configuration/database.md

 Conduktor require a postgres database to store it's state.

-The embedded database have been deprecated and removed in **1.17.0**.
+The embedded database has been deprecated and will be removed in **1.17.0**.

 ### Database requirements